uccser/cs-field-guide/text/chapters/en-software-engineering.md

 {panel type="curiosity" summary="Bugs and Moths"}

-{image "software-engineering/se-harvard-mark-II.jpg" alt="The Mark II at Harvard"}
+{image "harvard-mark-ii.jpg" alt="The Mark II at Harvard" caption="The Mark II at Harvard"}

 In 1947, engineers working on a computer called the *Mark II* were investigating a computer error and found that it was caused by a moth which had become trapped inside the computer!
 This incident is and early example of using the word *bug* to refer to computer errors.
 Of course, today we use the word to refer to errors in programs, rather than actual insects trapped in the computer.
 {panel end}